-8 Hillsdale Inn Address: 477 E Hillsdale Boulevard Zoning: Regional/Community Commercial (C2-0.5) General Plan Designation: Regional/Community Corridor APNs: 040-102-580 0.33 acres 040-102-620 2.10 acres 040-102-630 0.62 acres Site Ownership: Consolidated Max Allowable Base Density: 50 units/acre (or 153 units) Proposed Density: 75 units/acre State Density Bonus: Requested (77 additional units)(or 50% density bonus) Project Status: Pre-Application Completed, Planning Application submittal anticipated in 2024 Proposed Net Increase in Units: 230 Site Conditions Prior to Redevelopment: The site is currently occupied by a hotel (Hillsdale Inn), Enterprise Rent-A-Car, and a self-service car wash with surface parking.
+8 Hillsdale Inn Address: 477 E Hillsdale Boulevard Zoning: Regional/Community Commercial (C2-0.5) General Plan Designation: Regional/Community Corridor

+Site Ownership: Consolidated Max Allowable Base Density: 50 units/acre (or 153 units) Proposed Density: 75 units/acre State Density Bonus: Requested (77 additional units)(or 50% density bonus) Project Status: Pre-Application Completed, Planning Application submittal anticipated in 2024 Proposed Net Increase in Units: 230 APNs: Lot Size: Total Lot Size: 040-102-580 0.33 acres 3.05 acres 040-102-620 2.10 acres 040-102-630 0.62 acres

+APNs: Lot Size: Total Lot Size:

+040-102-580 0.33 acres 3.05 acres

+040-102-620 2.10 acres

+040-102-630 0.62 acres

+Site Conditions Prior to Redevelopment: The site is currently occupied by a hotel (Hillsdale Inn), Enterprise Rent-A-Car, and a self-service car wash with surface parking.
 The structures were built in the early 1960s.
 The two smaller sites have low FARs and could more intensely developed to meet the zoning district maximum FAR of 0.5.
 Proposed Development: Applicants submitted a conceptual design for a 230-unit, four-story apartment complex with 23 affordable units that target the very low-income category or 50% AMI in March 2022.
 The development is anticipated to provide a variety of residential amenities including a resident lobby, community rooms, fitness rooms, open space and a roof deck with a barbecue and seating areas.
 The applicant also proposes to provide approximately 283 parking spaces in an underground garage.
 A neighborhood meeting was held in May 2022, and the Planning Commission had a study session in June 2022.
 The applicant continues to work on redesigning the project as they prepare to submit a planning application for entitlements.
 The project is expected to be available within the planning period.
-Site Constraints: Staff identified several development considerations and constraints, including the need for parcel consolidation (due to multiple ownerships) and site clean-up due to the car wash uses on one of the sites.
-There are also noise and air quality impacts from Highway 101-all of which will be addressed during the environmental review of the formal planning application Proximity to Transit: Located 0.9 miles from Hillsdale station and 0.8 miles of South El Camino Real.
+Site Constraints: Staff identified several development considerations and constraints, including the need for parcel consolidation (due to multiple ownerships) and an existing car wash uses on one of the sites.
+Car wash facilities generally do not release hazardous materials and site cleanup would primarily involve removing an oil/water separator.
+This is not anticipated to cause delay to the project.
+There are also noise and air quality impacts from Highway 101, all of which will be addressed during the environmental review of the formal planning application.
+Proximity to Transit: Located 0.9 miles from Hillsdale station and 0.8 miles of South El Camino Real.
 Project Website: 477 E. Hillsdale Boulevard